kodecocodes/swift-algorithm-club/Hash Table/README.markdown

 Also called dictionary, map, associative array.
 There are other ways to implement these, such as with a tree or even a plain array, but hash table is the most common.

-This should explain why Swift's built-in `Dictionary` type requires that keys conform to the `Hashable` protocol: internally it uses a hash table.
+This should explain why Swift's built-in `Dictionary` type requires that keys conform to the `Hashable` protocol: internally it uses a hash table, just like the one you'll learn about here.

-## How a hash table works
+## How it works

 At its most basic, a hash table is nothing more than an array.
 Initially, this array is empty.
-When you put a value into the hash table, it uses the key to calculate an index in the array, like so:
+When you put a value into the hash table under a certain key, it uses that key to calculate an index in the array, like so:

 ```swift
 hashTable["firstName"] = "Steve"